how to MS Teams

 Another lesser-known approach is governance training for Microsoft Teams adoption.
 While users are often too occupied to take the time for training and find it hard to adhere to rules later, our recommendations include:

-• REMEDIATING: If you didn’t get it right the first time, feel free to change the name of the Microsoft Teams teams as part of remediation.
+• Remediating: If you didn’t get it right the first time, feel free to change the name of the Microsoft Teams teams as part of remediation.
 There are some limitations to it, such as the SharePoint URL will have to be edited separately, but it does allow you to improve the experience to some extent.

-• 3RD PARTY APPS: To grow better, faster, and stronger, involve third-party tools to help you tame your Microsoft Teams environment.
+• 3rd Party Apps: To grow better, faster, and stronger, involve third-party tools to help you tame your Microsoft Teams environment.
 Don’t be afraid to seek outside help.
 Applications like Orchestry can streamline collaboration and boost productivity in your platform at an affordable cost in no time.

 Using The Blocked Words Feature